12 Disposable Items to Dispose of for Good

 10. Cleaning products: Replace paper towels and other cleaning products with reusable alternatives.
 For example, Skoy uses cotton and cellulose to make quick-drying, absorbent cloths that can replace both paper towels and sponges for many cleaning jobs.

-12. Pens and ink cartridges: Disposable plastic pens may be everywhere, but you may be able to write better and generate less waste with a refillable pen.
+12. Pens and ink cartridges: Disposable plastic pens might be everywhere, but you may be able to write better and generate less waste with a refillable pen.
 If you let your printer do most of your writing, switch to refillable cartridges.
 Many companies remanufacture and refill ink cartridges.
 These professional refills are generally considered a better option than home refill kits, which can be messy and ineffective.